lsmcd/sports-calendar/README.md

 ## Usage
 - open the link :
 - click on where you want to know the weather in real time
-- or search by city name
+- or search by city name then click on the city

 ## Authors